jiaz/resume/jiajizhoucv.md

     I joined Microsoft Commerce Platform after graduation.
 The projects I worked on:

+    - Catalog management tool.
+I was the owner of the whole catalog management tool which was a traditional windows form application which talks to a database to manage all products and services sold on Microsoft Commerce Platform.
     - Windows Azure billing account migration.
+We migrated the windows Azure billing account from an external vendor provided service to our own platform.
 I was one of the main contributors in the migration project.
-I helped the catalog team to understand the catalog model and subscription model discrepancies and implemented the subscription related data migration scripts.
+The migration is extremely challenging due to two systems' radical differences on fundamental concepts such as billing and subscription cycle and bad legacy data.
+I helped the catalog team to understand the catalog and subscription model discrepancies and implemented the subscription related data migration code.
     - Batch job framework.
+We designed a batch framework to consolidate varies of batch executing jobs.
 I designed and implemented the job configuration and execution flow and several core facilities in the framework.
     - Scale-Out-Unit project.
-I contributed to Account Migration Service, which can move one account from one database partition to another and make database load more balanced.
+I contributed to Account Migration Service, which was used to move one entire account data from one database partition to another.
+The account migration service is the key to the horizontal scalability.

     I was one of the top performers in the team and get promoted in the first year.